Why is My Dog Panting a Lot?

 Updated on

-A dog panting a lot may be a sign of underlying issues, ranging from environmental factors to serious health concerns.
+A dog's heavy panting may indicate underlying issues, ranging from environmental factors to serious health concerns.

 Knowing the possible causes can help pet lovers figure out when their furry friend requires help or medical intervention, so let’s discuss some of them.